fobnail/docs/docs/keys_and_certificates.md

 Root CA certificate is self-signed.
-This means that signed public and signing private keys belong to the same pair, and no exchange of data between separate entities happens. `-x509` parameter tells that this is the case and a self- signed certificate is to be made, instead of CSR (Certificate Signing Request).
+This means that signed public and signing private keys belong to the same pair, and no exchange of data between separate entities happens. `-x509` parameter tells that this is the case and a self-signed certificate is to be made, instead of CSR (Certificate Signing Request).

 * First create configuration file `root_ca.cfg`, for example:
 ```